-Sudden flower loss can be caused by an array of different issues, including an change in location, too little hydration, too hot or cold temperatures or droughts and pests.
+Sudden flower loss can be caused by an array of different issues, including a change in location, too little hydration, too hot or cold temperatures or droughts and pests.
 Whilst the plant is in bloom, keep the soil evenly moist, to hydrate the thirsty work of producing flowers.
 Locations that are outside of the recommended temperature bracket, or have drastic fluctuations must also be kept off the cards, as Azaleas can be very sensitive to the ambient warmth that they're situated in.
 The final issue could be to do with pests.
-Although it's highly unlikely that an infestation will cause a sudden change in health, have a quick inspection for whitefly, aphids and mealybugs.
+Although it's improbable that an infestation will cause a sudden change in health, have a quick inspection for Whitefly, Aphids and Mealybugs.

-Pests could also be an issue, most notably being whitefly and mealybugs.
+Pests could also be an issue, most notably being Whitefly and Mealybugs.
 Especially before purchasing, have a quick scan over the plant's foliage and flowers, inspecting its cubbyholes for those white critters.
-If your specimen has fallen foul of pests, click on the appropriate links to learn more about treatment, as well as observing what they look like.
+If your specimen has fallen foul of pests, click on the appropriate links to learn more about treatment, as well as observing their appearance.

-There are over eighty species of Azalea, which isn't its own genus and instead falls under a sub-genus to the Rhododendron.
-They have natural distributions in most continents, most notably being Central Asia and North America.
-The sub-genus was first described back in the mid nineteenth century by Jules Planchon, with the name, Azalea, being penned by Carl Linnaeus for the Greek word for 'dry' that refers to the several species' tendency to thrive in well-draining soil.
+There are over eighty species of 'Azalea', which is a sub-genus that falls in the family of Rhododendron.
+Some species, however, have been reclassified in Kalmia after several morphological studies.
+The sub-genus was first described back in the mid-nineteenth century by Jules Planchon, whereas the term, Azalea, was penned by Carl Linnaeus in the 1750s.
+Its name originates from Greek, meaning 'dry' that refers to the several species' tendency to thrive in well-draining soil.

-H1c - can be grown outdoors in spring and summer in a sheltered location, but is fine to remain indoors.
-If you decide to bring this houseplant outdoors, do not allow it to endure more than an hour of direct sunlight a day as this will burn the leaves.
-Regularly keep an eye out for pests, especially when retrieving the plant back indoors.
+H1c (Hardiness Zone 11) - Can be grown outdoors between late spring and summer throughout most of the UK while nighttime temperatures are above 8℃ (46℉).
+If you decide to bring the plant outdoors, don't allow it to endure more than an hour of direct sunlight a day as it may result in sun-scorch.
+Regularly keep an eye out for pests, especially when re-introducing back indoors.

-Azalea thrive in cooler locations and will generally flower better if a good dormancy is served in the spring when the temperature dips below 12°C (54°F).
+Azalea thrive in cooler locations and will generally flower better if a good dormancy is served in the spring when the temperature dips below 15°C (59°F).

 Up to 0.6m in height and 0.7m in width.
 The ultimate height will take between 4 - 6 years to achieve.

-It's quite difficult for amateurs to shape an Azalea, as it'll take a big effort over the year to promote a globular shape.
-Instead, allow the flowers to fully elapse (usually in end of winter) before pruning the foliage back a third in time for their dormancy.
+It's quite difficult for amateurs to shape an Azalea, as it'll require a lot of effort over eighteen months to promote a globular shape.
+Instead, allow the flowers to fully elapse (usually in the end of winter) before pruning the foliage back a third in time for spring.

 Indoor Azaleas will flower between autumn and winter if grown correctly with a good dormancy served in the spring and early summer months.
 Each individual flower will last up to two weeks, with the overall show lasting up to six weeks.
 Supplement the plant using a fertiliser high in potassium to prolong its flowers - Streptocarpus or Tomato feeds are an excellent choice.

+Keep an eye out for whitefly, spider mites, thrips, aphids & mealybugs.
 Common diseases with Azaleas are root or crown rot, powdery mildew, leaf-spot disease, botrytis petal blight and powdery mildew.
-Keep an eye out for whitefly, spider mite, thrips, aphids & mealybugs.
-For more info on how to address any of these issues, hit this link.
-Identifying Common Houseplant Pests & Diseases
+For more info on how to address any of these issues, hit this link - Identifying Common Houseplant Viruses & Diseases.

 Azaleas are considered highly poisonous if consumed by pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.